Solving Proxy Hell: Why I Built 'Redir' – A Surgical Environment Wrapper

 .\vscode-helper.exe --some-args

-# Check the results in the dump file:
+# Check the results in the generated dump files:

 Linux (Bash)